GoogleCloudPlatform/terraform-google-cloud-armor/examples/global-backend-security-policy-example/README.md

-# Simple Cloud Armor Policy with preconfigured rules, custom rules and security rules
+# Simple Cloud Armor Policy with pre-configured rules, custom rules and security rules

 This example configures a single cloud armor policy with following types of rules:
 - Pre-configured rules